Ankr-network/ankr-docs/pages/stake/for-integrators/dev-details/ksm-liquid-staking-mechanics.md

 3. Collects information about the total supply of aKSMb from `aKSMb`.

-4. Recalculates the aKSMb share — the aKSMb exchange ratio.
+4. Recalculates the aKSMb share — the aDOTb exchange ratio.
 The share is an analog of aETHc (which historically was aETH), but for Kusama.
 For example, user has 1 share, but due to ratio change, aKSMb balance grows daily.

 ## Unstaking flow